Gary John Norman/DigitalVision/Getty Images

 Many homeowners itemize deductions because their mortgage interest and property tax payments exceed the standard deduction amount they could claim.

-It's in the "Interest You Paid" section of your Schedule A that you'll find the private mortgage insurance deduction.
+It's in the "Interest You Paid" section of your Schedule A that you'll find the PMI deduction.
 It is claimed on line 13.

 What amount of PMI do you claim?
 You should find the amount in box 4 of the Form 1098 (or the substitute year-end loan information statement) that your lender sent you.